dmi3aleks/ML/README.md

 Many learning algorithms involve calculating summs of function application to large training sets.
 Such calculation can be split in chunks and distributed between CPU cores or computers in a newtwork and then a sum can be assembled with a map-reduce job.

+## Photo OCR

+Problem: detect and recognize text in images.

+### Photo OCR pipeline:
+1. text detection: given an image, find areas containing text (E.g. using a "sliding window" technique plus region expansion [similar to dilation]);
+1. character segmentation: find splits between individual characters in a text region (E.g. sliding window in the text region + detection check based on a classifier: E.g a specially trained NN for splits);
+1. character classification: classify individual characters (take areas between splits and pass them to a classifier one by one [E.g. a NN]).

+### Notes and considerations:
+1. artificial data synthesis can be used to get more data for a training set (E.g. rendering artificial pictures with text);
+1. more data can be synthesized by adding meaningful distortions to the exisitng data (E.g. warps);
+1. adding Gaussian noise is not helpful in terms of data synthesis;
+1. it is important to make sure that classifier being used has low bias (can verify by plotting learning curves) so that getting more data would result in a better fit;
+1. when working on an ML problem it is worth asking the following question: "How much work would it be to get 10x as much data as we currently have?".
+Sometimes it is surprisingly inexpensive to get more data and as a result get a better performing algorithm.

+### Ceiling analysis

+Ceiling analysis helps answer the question of what part of the pipline should be improved.

+Algorithm:

+1. estimate accuracy of the overal pipeline given a test set;
+1. pick a single part of a pipeline and substitute its outcome with perfect manually created results - check how the overal pipeline accurace changes as the result;
+1. if there is no much change, than probably it is not worth investing into this part of the pipeline and find one improvements to which can improve the overall accuracy substantially.